alex-hollingsworth1/hsoundworks-cli-audio-tools/README.md

 ---

+## Roadmap / Planned Features

+- Key detection for full tracks and loops
+- Basic chord recognition from chroma features
+- Simple beat-grid and downbeat visualisation
+- Longer-term: ML-based key/chord estimation and automatic tagging for educational use

+---

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss your proposed changes.